Common Agricultural Policy: The MacSharry reforms (1992)

 In 1992, the MacSharry reforms (named after the European Commissioner for Agriculture, Ray MacSharry) were created to limit rising production, while at the same time adjusting to the trend toward a more free agricultural market.
 The reforms reduced levels of support by 29% for cereals and 16% for beef.
 They also created 'set-aside' payments to withdraw land from production, payments to limit stocking levels, and introduced measures to encourage retirement and afforestation.

 Since the MacSharry reforms, cereal prices have been closer to the equilibrium level, there is greater transparency in costs of agricultural support and the 'decoupling' of income support from production support has begun.
 However, the administrative complexity involved was seen as inviting fraud, and the associated problems of the CAP were far from being corrected.

 One of the factors behind the 1992 reforms was the need to reach agreement with the EU's external trade partners at the Uruguay Round of the General Agreement on Tariffs and Trade (GATT) talks with regards to agricultural subsidies.

 Agenda 2000 (1999)

 The 'Agenda 2000' reforms divided the CAP into two 'Pillars': production support and rural development.
 Several rural development measures were introduced including diversification, setting up producer groups and support for young farmers.
 Agri-environment schemes became compulsory for every Member State.
 The market support prices for cereals, milk and milk products and beef and veal were step-wise reduced while direct coupled payments to farmers were increased.
-Payments for major arable crops as cereals and oil-seeds were harmonized.
+Payments for major arable crops as cereals and oil-seeds were harmonised.

 The introduction of the euro in 1999 also ended the use of green exchange rates such as the green pound.